mesosphere/dcos-docs-site/pages/1.13/installing/production/advanced-configuration/configuration-reference/index.md

 *  `gpus_are_scarce: 'true'` Treat GPUs as a scarce resource.
 This reserves the GPUs exclusively for services that opt-in to consume GPUs via the [Mesos `GPU_RESOURCES` framework capability](http://mesos.apache.org/documentation/latest/gpu-support/).
 This is the default value.
 *  `gpus_are_scarce: 'false'` Treat GPUs like any other resource.
 GPUs will be offered indiscriminately to all frameworks, regardless of whether they use the [Mesos `GPU_RESOURCES` framework capability](http://mesos.apache.org/documentation/latest/gpu-support/) or not.

+### intercom_enabled
+Indicates whether to enable the Intercom plugin in the GUI dashboard for additional customer support.
+Boolean.
+Default is `true`.

 ### ip_detect_public_filename
 The path to a file (`/genconf/ip-detect-public`) on your bootstrap node that contains a shell script to map internal IPs to a public IP.
 For example: